woocommerce/our-team/readme.txt

 * Initial release.
 Woo!

 == Changelog ==

 = 1.2.0 =
+* New - Filters for taxonomy args, post type args and individual team member template.
+Kudos @helgatheviking.

+= 1.2.0 =
 * New - Team members can be sorted by meta.
 Kudos @helgatheviking.